Skip to Content

 Hawaii Weather

 When sailing one way, ships are repositioned from changing climates.
 So, the sea days closer to Vancouver will experience cooler temperatures.
+This won’t be an issue from California.

 Be prepared by packing layers for the cooler days at sea.
 You may not want to use the outside pool during the chilly days, so choosing a ship with an indoor solarium might serve you well.
+Outdoor amenities may not be available on those days either.

 The weather in Hawaii can’t be any more perfect given its proximity to the equator.
 For example, average temperatures range from 75 to 90 degrees, but with trade wind speeds of 10-20 mph, the temperatures feel cooler.
 However, don’t be misled by these cooling breezes.